|AT A GLANCE||PRICING||HEADLINE|

 This is another subject in which a lot of couples disagree.
 One person likes a soft bed while the other prefers a firm one.
 It can be a dividing topic.
 However, there are a couple other factors at play here.
 The first being weight.
 Your weight plays a role in how firm you perceive a mattress to be.
 Generally, a lighter person (150 lb or less) will feel like most mattresses are on the firmer side of the spectrum.
 That’s because they place a minimal amount of pressure on the bed.
 There’s virtually no sinkage.
 On the other hand, heavier individuals (250 lb or more) will generally feel like most mattresses are on the softer side of the spectrum.
 That’s because they exert quite more pressure and stress on the bed.
 Often, heavier individuals will sort of sink right through the first layer of the bed.

 This perceived firmness discrepancy can sometimes be a positive for partners with big weight differences.
 For example, say the lighter sleeper of the pair prefers a firmer bed while the heavier person in the pair prefers a soft bed.
 In this case, the couple would probably want to go with a mattress in the medium-firm range because it would feel firm for the lighter sleeper, yet also feel soft for the heavier sleeper due to his or her extra weight.
 One thing to keep in mind about firmness is that support and firmness are not one in the same.
 A lot of people make the mistake of bundling those two terms together.
 Yes, most of the time, a firm mattress will generally provide good support, but there are exceptions.
 It’s entirely possible to have a soft feeling mattress that also provides the necessary support.
 Likewise, it is possible to have a firm feeling mattress that doesn’t provide much support (e.g. a bed that has a lot of sag around your hips, leaving your lower back exposed).
 Support to us means the bed is able to keep your spine properly aligned no matter what position you sleep in.
-Generally, anyone with lower back or sciatic pain will gravitate toward firmer beds.
+Generally, anyone looking for a mattress for sciatica pain will gravitate toward firmer beds.

 The position in which you sleep also makes a big difference as to which mattress is best for you.
 As such, this is another area where couples tend to have different preferences.
 Generally, back sleepers and stomach sleepers will want a mattress that is on the firmer side that provides a little extra lumbar support.
 Side sleepers, on the other hand, will most likely want a softer mattress that provides more pressure relief for their hips and shoulders.
 As you can see, it can be tough to find a mattress that will accommodate a couple that sleeps in different positions.
 If you do fall into this category, you’re most likely going to want to get a mattress that falls near the medium range on the firmness scale.
 Most of the mattresses in this range have a good balance between the pressure relief and support.